Conformal transformations and equivariance in unbounded KK-theory: Appendix

-The proof of the following Theorem can be found for the Hilbert space case in \cite[Theorem 12.5]{Krasnoselskii_1976}.
+The proof of Theorem \ref{theorem:fractional-power-bounds} below can be found for the Hilbert space case in \cite[Theorem 12.5]{Krasnoselskii_1976}.
 We include a proof in the generality of Hilbert modules, beginning with a few basic Lemmas.

 \begin{lemma} Let \( A \) and \( B \) be closed densely defined operators on a Banach space \( X \).
-If the product \( A B \) with domain \( \dom(A B) = \{ ξ ∈ \dom B | B ξ ∈ \dom A \} \) is densely defined then $AB$ is closed if either \begin{itemize} \item \( A \) has everywhere defined and bounded inverse, or \item \( B \) is everywhere defined and bounded. \end{itemize} \end{lemma} \begin{proof} Take the case that \( A \) is invertible, so that \( \dom A = A^{-1} X \).
-Suppose that \( (ξ_n)_{n∈\bbN} ⊆ \dom(A B) = \{ x ∈ \dom B | B x ∈ A^{-1} X \} \) such that \( ξ_n \to ξ \) and \( A B ξ_n \to η \) as \( n \to ∞ \).
+If the product \( A B \) with domain \( \dom(A B) = \{ ξ ∈ \dom B \mid B ξ ∈ \dom A \} \) is densely defined then $AB$ is closed if either \begin{itemize} \item \( A \) has everywhere defined and bounded inverse, or \item \( B \) is everywhere defined and bounded. \end{itemize} \end{lemma} \begin{proof} Take the case that \( A \) is invertible, so that \( \dom A = A^{-1} X \).
+Suppose that \( (ξ_n)_{n∈\bbN} ⊆ \dom(A B) = \{ x ∈ \dom B \mid B x ∈ A^{-1} X \} \) such that \( ξ_n \to ξ \) and \( A B ξ_n \to η \) as \( n \to ∞ \).
 Because \( A^{-1} \) is bounded, \( B ξ_n = A^{-1} A B ξ_n \to A^{-1} η \).
 As \( B \) is closed, \( ξ ∈ \dom B \) and \( B ξ = A^{-1} η \).
 So \( ξ ∈ \dom(A B) \) and \( A B ξ = A A^{-1} η = η \) and we conclude that \( A B \) is closed.

 Take the case that \( B \) is bounded.
-Suppose that \( (ξ_n)_{n∈\bbN} ⊆ \dom(A B) = \{ x ∈ X | B x ∈ \dom A \} \) such that \( ξ_n \to ξ \) and \( A B ξ_n \to η \) as \( n \to ∞ \).
+Suppose that \( (ξ_n)_{n∈\bbN} ⊆ \dom(A B) = \{ x ∈ X \mid B x ∈ \dom A \} \) such that \( ξ_n \to ξ \) and \( A B ξ_n \to η \) as \( n \to ∞ \).
 Because \( B \) is bounded, \( B ξ_n \to B ξ \).
 As \( A \) is closed, \( B ξ ∈ \dom A \) (meaning that \( ξ ∈ \dom(A B) \)) and \( A B ξ = η \).
 Hence, \( A B \) is closed. \end{proof}

 \begin{lemma} Let \( A \) and \( B \) be closed densely defined operators on Banach spaces \( X_1 \) and \( X_2 \).
 Let \( T \) be a bounded operator from \( X_2 \) to \( X_1 \) with \( T \dom B ⊆ \dom A \).
 Suppose that \( B \) is invertible (so \( B^{-1} \) is everywhere-defined and bounded).
 Then \( A T B^{-1} \) is everywhere-defined and bounded. \end{lemma} \begin{proof} By construction, \( A T B^{-1} \) is defined everywhere.
 By the closed graph theorem, it is bounded if and only if it is closed, which it is by Lemma \ref{lemma:product-of-closed-operators}. \end{proof}